topmrc/odin-recipes/README.md

-This is a project about create a recipe webpage.
+This is a project about create a recipe webpage!

 With this project I intend to demonstrate my knowledge in html.